shawnbrown/get_reader/README.md

 **Python 2 Support Statement**

-While official support for Python 2 ends January 1, 2020, this project will continue to test against and support older versions of Python as long as the current testing ecosystem provides the ability to do so.
+While official support for Python 2 ends on January 1, 2020, this project will continue to support older versions as long as the existing ecosystem provides the ability to run automated tests on those older versions.

 ## Reference